 - Turn speed to medium and mix until mixture looks like pebbles.

 - Add peppermint extract and milk.
 Turn speed to high.

 - Add powdered sugar and/or milk as needed until you reach desired consistency.
 Add additional extract if needed.

-Use open star tip to decorate peppermint cupcakes with peppermint buttercream frosting.
+- Use open star tip to decorate cupcakes with peppermint buttercream frosting.
 Top each with remaining crushed candy cane.